Can Foreigners Buy Property in Bali?

 Smart contracts are beginning to be used for staged payment escrow, adding an additional layer of security and transparency.
 Ayla can facilitate crypto transactions and connect you with developers who are crypto-friendly.

-Staged Payment Structures
+Staged Payment Structure

 Off-plan purchases, the most common investment vehicle, are almost always sold on a staged payment basis tied to construction milestones: